Who I am, what AICAP HR is, and why this blueprint exists.

 Current-state read

-- HR data + tool audit
+- HR data and tool audit

 - Shadow AI inventory across the company